An introduction to food rescue

 Food Lifeline and North West Harvest are two major non-profit federal organizations that are supporting the food banks in the PNW area.
 They receive and redistribute food donations from different entities to food banks based on their needs.

-Since Ballard Food Bank is far away from these key players, it limits food deliveries from the non-profit federal food organization, as well as their ability to utilize the organization's other supportive programs.
+Since Ballard Food Bank is far away from these key players, it limits food deliveries from the non-profit federal food organization, as well as its ability to utilize the organization's other supportive programs.

 Experimenting with infographic visualization